 Common mistakes to avoid when setting a vision for IT transformation

-There are certain commonly seen mistakes that companies make when formulating their IT transformation vision statements, which fail the purpose of the vision altogether.
+There are several common mistakes that companies make when formulating their IT transformation vision statements, which fail the purpose of the vision altogether.
 These mistakes are better avoided if you want your IT transformation efforts to bring results.

-Firstly, the vision statement should not be left just as a branding or marketing tool.
-It is more for internal use than for showcasing to the outside world.
-Setting a vision and not working upon it is the biggest mistake any organization can make.
-By that, we don’t mean, though, that the vision is a binding statement and all employees must work within its boundaries.
-The vision should restrict employees or limit their ideas.
-Employees should have the freedom to come forward with new ideas that can improve the transformation initiative in any way.
-The vision should only be the guiding light that inspires people to work for improving the company’s performance.
+Firstly, the vision statement should not be just a branding or marketing tool.
+It is more for internal use rather than for showcasing to the outside world.
+Setting a vision and not working on it is the biggest mistake any organization can make.
+By that, we don’t mean that the vision is a binding statement, and all employees must work within its boundaries.
+The vision should not restrict employees or limit their ideas.
+Employees should have the freedom to bring forward new ideas that can improve the transformation initiative along the way.
+The vision should provide the guiding light that inspires people to work for improving the company’s performance.

 The vision statement of the IT transformation effort should not be too complicated or vague.
-It is something that everyone in the organization has to understand and absorb.
+It is something that everyone in the organization must understand and absorb.
 That is why it is important that the vision is easy to comprehend for everyone, irrespective of their background or knowledge.
-The vision should also have clarity and set clear expectations.
+The vision should also have sufficient clarity to provide guideposts to ensure all related project initiatives contribute to the attainment of the envisioned future state.

 Often companies are unable to communicate the vision well enough beyond the few stakeholders who are involved in its formulation.
 Unless the vision is communicated well throughout the organization, it cannot fulfill its purpose.
-So, it is important that the transformation leaders ensure that each and every employee is aware of the IT transformation vision of the company.
+So, it is important that the transformation leaders ensure that each and every employee is aware of, and understands, the IT transformation vision for the company.

-Lastly, the vision requires leaders to take into account the organization’s status quo.
+Lastly, the vision requires leaders to consider the organization’s status quo.
 One big mistake that some organizations make is that they set up the vision before assessing the current systems and processes of the organization.
-A vision that is set up without this initial analysis can never give you the real picture.
-Focusing on the business capabilities is extremely important when setting vision and goals.
+A vision that is formulated without this initial analysis may not be based in reality, and may be viewed as unattainable rather than inspirational.
+Understanding the current IT and business capabilities is extremely important when setting the IT transformation vision and goals.

 Setting achievable goals for IT transformation